dimaskh/cheatsheets/tmux.md

     tmux ls | grep : | cut -d. -f1 | awk '{print substr($1, 0, length($1)-1)}' | xargs kill

+## Tmuxinator commands

+Create or edit a project with the configuration file located in `~/.config/tmuxinator` directory:

+    tx n {project}
+    tx new {project}

+Create or edit a local project with the configuration file stored in the current working directory:

+    tx n --local {project}
+    tx new --local {project}

+Edit a configuration file:

+    tx o {project}
+    tx open {project}

+Start a project, e.g. fire up tmux with all the tabs and panes configured:

+    tx s {project}
+    tx start {project}

+Stop a project:

+    tx stop {project}

+List all the projects configured:

+    tx l
+    tx ls
+    tx list

+Remove a project:

+    tx rm {project}
+    tx delete {project}

+Copy an existing project:

+    tx c {existing} {new}
+    tx cp {existing} {new}
+    tx copy {existing} {new}

+Remove all tmuxinator configs, aliases and scripts:

+    tx i
+    tx implode

+Examine the environment and identify problems with the configuration:

+    tx doctor

+Show tmuxinator help:

+    tx h
+    tx help

+Show the shell commands that get executed for a project:

+    tx debug {project}

+Show tmuxinator's version:

+    tx version

 ## Shortcuts